xavixava/anysec-dissectors/README.md

 ANYsec is a Nokia quantum-safe technology that provides low-latency, line-rate native encryption for any transport, on any service, at any time, and under any load conditions without impacting performance.

-[Nokia's ANYsec](https://www.nokia.com/networks/technologies/fp5/) is based on [IEEE 802.1AE MACsec (Media Access Control Security)](https://1.ieee802.org/security/802-1ae/) and MKA (MACsec Key Agreement), but it extends their capabilities beyond Layer 2.
+[Nokia's ANYsec](https://www.nokia.com/networks/technologies/fp5/) is based on [IEEE 802.1AE MACsec](https://1.ieee802.org/security/802-1ae/) (Media Access Control Security) and MKA (MACsec Key Agreement), but it extends their capabilities beyond Layer 2.
 In the control plane, it modifies the MKA protocol from L2 Ethernet to UDP over IP, enabling its use in L3 networks.
 In the data plane it allows encryption for any transport technology.

 This technology can be tested using [ContainerLab (CLAB)](https://containerlab.dev/) with available projects from [SRL-Labs](https://github.com/srl-labs), such as the [ANYsec/MACsec](https://github.com/srl-labs/sros-anysec-macsec-lab) lab.
 [Wireshark](https://www.wireshark.org/) is an essential tool for testing and validate ANYsec; however, since this technology is still a proprietary network encryption solution, public releases of Wireshark do not yet include ANYsec packet dissectors.

 This repository provides ANYsec Packet Dissectors for Wireshark.
-Packet dissectors are software components or modules that analyze and interpret network packets, breaking them down into their individual protocol layers.

 ## Installation